 (Grimacing) “I don’t know, Erik Karlsson is a superstar.
 I can’t compare myself with him, but I’m an offensive d-man.
 That’s all I know.”

 The rest of the Elite League knows that now, too.
-Calle Ackered is setting the pace for defenseman and forwards alike in the first division of British ice hockey.
+Calle Ackered is setting the pace for defenseman and forwards alike in the highest level of British ice hockey.

 PHOTOS COURTESY OF THE GUILDFORD FLAMES ICE HOCKEY CLUB